AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: Experiments

-We first evaluate AutoMoT on a closed-loop evaluation benchmark and report the quantitative results in Table~\ref{tab:bench2drive}.
+\paragraph{Closed-Loop Planning Benchmark Results.} We first evaluate AutoMoT on a closed-loop evaluation benchmark and report the quantitative results in Table~\ref{tab:bench2drive}.
 It is clear that AutoMoT outperforms all VLM-augmented baseline methods and achieves SOTA performance in terms of both driving score (DS) and the success rate (SR).
 It is worth noting that SimLingo employs action dreamer--based simulation for data augmentation to increase the amount of training data, while AutoMoT is trained solely on the original dataset, yet dominates SimLingo~\cite{simlingo} in terms of both main metrics.
-We further explored the closed-loop driving performance with diffusion policy~\cite{dp} head, and reported the detailed quantitative results in Appendix~\ref{appendix:dp}.
+In addition, incorporating the AR further improves closed-loop driving performance, demonstrating the benefit of diffusion-based trajectory refinement.
+For \OURS+, we report the average performance over multiple runs, although higher peak performance is observed.
+This is because the intrinsic stochasticity of diffusion policies can be amplified in closed-loop driving, where small trajectory deviations may accumulate over time and lead to different outcomes.

 \paragraph{Open-Loop Planning Benchmark Results.} The open-loop planning performance of AutoMoT compared with various baselines is reported in Table~\ref{tab:nuscenes}.
 AutoMoT achieves competitive performance in terms of L2 displacement and attains SOTA results on collision rate.
 Notably, most existing methods adapt scene understanding to the autonomous driving domain by fine-tuning the VLM backbone, whereas only OpenEMMA and \OURS refrain from such domain-specific adaptation, yet exhibit a clear performance distinction in terms of L2 displacement.
 These results indicate that policy learning in VLA models plays a critical role in action-level tasks, extending beyond the inherent expertise of pre-trained VLMs.
 In contrast, fine-tuning the VLM backbone on AD datasets yields only marginal improvements in planning metrics.
 More importantly, such minor gains (e.g., a few centimeters in L2 displacement) may come at the cost of severe degradation in scene understanding capability due to catastrophic forgetting.
 To examine this trade-off more comprehensively, we further evaluate AutoMoT together with other open-source methods on both AD-specific and general-domain VQA datasets to assess their scene understanding performance.